Labor and Delivery at Stamford Hospital

 - Regular tours of our unit well before your stay

 - 12 spacious, well-equipped birthing rooms where you can check in and have your baby in one comfortable, beautifully decorated space.
 Each room has a large shower and bathroom facilities, state-of-the-art medical equipment and technology to help make your experience as pleasant as possible.
-For the option of a unique stay with elevated comfort, learn more about our Premium Amenities program.

 - In-house anesthesiology services around the clock to provide pain relief when needed and appropriate.

 - Two operating theaters for cesarean section deliveries, also equipped for high-risk deliveries and multiple births.